 - Employment details.
 It is ideal to have permanent, full-time work when you apply for a credit card.
 However, there are cards you can apply for while working part-time, casually and when you’re retired or receiving government payments.

 - Personal details.
 You need to provide personal information, plus documentary proof of identification and income.

 What are the credit card options available for people under 18?

 Although you can’t apply for a credit card in your name while under 18, you can consider the following options:

 - Request to be an additional cardholder on your parents’ credit card.
-The age for this varies according to lenders; at BNZ they will consider making you an additional cardholder from the age of 14, whereas at ASB it is 15.
-Your parents can add you as a supplementary cardholder to their credit card account, which means you will receive a credit card linked to their account, but they remain legally responsible for all expenses incurred on your card.
+According to lenders, the age for this varies, at BNZ they may consider making you an additional cardholder from the age of 14, whereas at ASB it is 15.
+Your parents can add you as a supplementary cardholder to their credit card account, which means you receive a credit card linked to their account.
+However, they remain legally responsible for all expenses incurred on your card.